Skyscanner/backpack/CONTRIBUTING.md

 ### Foundation elements

+Any visual CSS parameters of the component, such as *color, margins, paddings* etc. should not live as magic numbers in the component code, but as **tokens** in the [`@skyscanner/bpk-foundations-web`](https://github.com/Skyscanner/backpack-foundations/tree/main/packages/bpk-foundations-web) package.

-Our tokens, Sass mixins, and icons live in the [`@skyscanner/bpk-foundations-web`](https://github.com/Skyscanner/backpack-foundations/tree/main/packages/bpk-foundations-web) repository.
+All of our tokens, Sass mixins, and icons live in the [`@skyscanner/bpk-foundations-web`](https://github.com/Skyscanner/backpack-foundations/tree/main/packages/bpk-foundations-web) repository.
 Head over to the [`@skyscanner/bpk-foundations-web` contribution guidelines](https://github.com/Skyscanner/backpack-foundations/blob/main/CONTRIBUTING.md) if you'd like to contribute any changes to a foundation element.

 ## Design documentation